 Maintaining a healthy body weight is one of the best ways to support your overall health.
 Excess body fat increases your susceptibility to serious conditions like type II diabetes, high blood pressure, stroke, heart disease, sleep apnea, fatty liver, cancer, and joint problems.
 Many fat-loss fads, diets, and pills come and go, and very few yield lasting results.
 One method of losing fat that’s tried, tested, and consistently proven effective is adopting a ketogenic diet.

 Knowing this, I began my research into improving the typical ketogenic diet.
 People who are familiar with my work know that I’m always trying new cleanses, detoxing programs, and diet plans in my ongoing quest to discover new ways to improve my health.
-I kept coming across the many benefits of different types of fasting, and I thought, “Why not combine the two to get the best of both worlds?”
+I kept coming across the many benefits of fasting, and I thought, “Why not combine the two to get the best of both worlds?”

 What Is a Ketogenic Diet?